AleksanderDudek/sensor-app/README.md

 Currently you can switch status of reciever from UI.
 It isn't persisted in file.

+As for how I would develop it further:
+- I would add error and edge cases handling
+- more testing
+- husky with running prerequisites for:
+  - npm run test
+  - npm run lint
+  - might also involve build check with tools like lighthouse or some type of static code check

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.